bruno686/bruno686/README.md

 ## Zhuangzhuang He
-- 🔭 I'm a final-year master student working on LLM Reasoning, recommendation and so on.
+- 🔭 I'm a final-year master student working on LLM Reasoning, Agent and so on.
 - 🌱 I'm thrilled to learn so much valuable knowledge in this world.

 <!--